lexfrl/wasm-contract-runner/README.md

-# wasm-contract-runner
+Test and debug WASM contacts in browser.

-Test and debug WASM contacts in a browser
+Test contracts could be loaded from https://github.com/paritytech/wasm-tests